Vandermark State Forest

 Hardwood - Hardwood trees are not usually planted as they spread vast amounts of seed and naturally regenerate.
 Periodic thinning of the forest through the sale of forest products gives the residual trees more growing space.
 This helps to keep the forest healthy and provides openings for new seedlings, a revolving supply of food and cover for wildlife and source of future crop trees.
 Some stands will contain large trees, giving an illusion of old growth--such is very premature as these stands have been harvested prior to state ownership.

 Forest roads (which are not plowed unless a timber sale is in progress), old gas well roads, and logging trails are available for hiking, snowshoeing, snowmobiling, and horseback riding.
+Proof of current negative Coggins certificate is required for all horses and out-of-state horse owners are required to produce a 30-day health certificate.
 The Allegany County Federation of Snowmobilers, Inc. have marked trails which they maintain through this state forest.
 ATVs are prohibited.

 Hunting and Fishing